 - The plant’s leaves begin to turn pale-yellow and young ones emerge.

 - Bud formation on the stem is observed.
 If this occurs, prune the plant’s roots prior to repotting.

-- For outdoor bonsai trees, fertilize during growing periods.
+- For outdoor trees, fertilize during growing periods.

 - Regulate nitrogen usage during summer and dormant seasons.

 While some people prefer to call experienced gardeners for the pruning, shaping, and wiring of their bonsai trees, these are things you can easily do yourself.
 Even though maintenance pruning can be done at any time of the year, structural pruning is best done when the plant begins to grow after the dormant period.
 Remember to use sharp pruning tools in order to avoid inflicting damage to your tree.

 In order to get the best shape for your plant, only cut off branches and shoots that seem to have extended beyond the desired canopy.
 For better results, structural pruning should always be followed by accurate wiring.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.